keonik/prisma-erd-generator/README.md

 -   dark
 -   neutral

+This option does not accept environment variables or other dynamic values.
+If you want to change the theme dynamically, you can use the `theme` option in the `mermaidConfig` option.
+See [Mermaid Configuration](#mermaid-configuration) for more information.

 ### mmdcPath

 In order for this generator to succeed you must have `mmdc` installed.
 This is the mermaid cli tool that is used to generate the ERD.
 By default the generator searches for an existing binary file at `/node_modules/.bin`.
 If it fails to find that binary it will run `find ../.. -name mmdc` to search through your folder for a `mmdc` binary.
 If you are using a different package manager or have a different location for your binary files, you can specify the path to the binary file.